• HOME

 Hiroyuki Hamada

-artience In 2027, we place particular emphasis on transforming our business portfolio.
-We have set two main directions with the policy of utilizing the technology and know-how we have cultivated so far to further strengthen our strengths.
-The first is to transform into existing highly profitable businesses.
-We will further enhance the profitability of our existing businesses in which we have strengths and accelerate our development in overseas markets.
-The other is the creation of strategic priority businesses.
-We will create new businesses that will serve as pillars of future growth and grow them significantly.
-In FY2024, the former exceeded expectations, and we succeeded in capturing growth in the Indian market.
+With artience2027, we are placing particular emphasis on business portfolio transformation.
+To further strengthen our strengths by leveraging the technologies and expertise we have developed over the years, we have identified two major areas of focus.
+The first is to shift to existing businesses with high profitability.
+We will further enhance the profitability of our strong existing businesses while accelerating our expansion into overseas markets.
+The other is creation of strategic priority businesses.
+We will create new businesses that will become pillars of future growth and nurture them to maturity.
+In FY2024, we surpassed expectations in the former, particularly by successfully capturing growth in the Indian market.

-Therefore, the transformation of our business portfolio is not simply a replacement of our business, but rather an expansion of products that meet market needs and high value-added products in each area.
-In order to achieve this, we will make the most of our strengths in existing markets and regions, such as sales capabilities, technological capabilities, and global networks.
+Therefore, our business portfolio transformation is not simply a replacement of existing businesses, but aims to expand products that meet market needs and high value-added products in each area.
+To accomplish this, we will fully leverage our strengths in sales, technology, and global networks within our current markets and regions.

 売上高/営業利益